Skip to main content

 Notice that shutdown is a no-op, since we don't have any cleanup to do when the app closes.

-Notice that we have included the PointerModule.
-This is needed to enable mouse or pointer interactions.
-Our app will not directly know we loaded this module, but pointer related events will only work because we have.
+Notice that we have included the FontModule and PointerModule.
+These are needed to enable font loading and pointer interactions.
+Our app will not directly know we loaded the PointerModule, but pointer related events will only work because we have.

 tip